 Signature placement depends on the type of inventory check being completed:

-Signatures for Driver, Warehouse, and Warehouse Cross-Reference Checks
+Signatures for Driver, Warehouse, Warehouse Cross-Reference, and Destination Checks.

 Every appended check page for these check types includes signature fields to document custody changes.